Mary Chipperfield

-Mary Rose Cawley (née Chipperfield, 26 November 1937 – 30 November 2014) was a 1970s British circus entertainer who specialised in a chimpanzee act.
+Mary Rose Cawley (née Chipperfield, 26 November 1937 – 30 November 2014) was a British circus entertainer who specialised in a chimpanzee act.
 She was also known as an animal trainer, providing numerous animals for various BBC productions and the 1967 movie Doctor Dolittle.
 She was later convicted on several counts of animal cruelty.

 Early life

-She was born on 26 November 1937 in a circus caravan in Kentish Town, London.
-Her father was Jimmy Chipperfield and his wife Rose (née Purchase; 1912–2006).
+She was born on 26 November 1937, in a circus caravan in Kentish Town, London to Jimmy Chipperfield and his wife Rose (née Purchase; 1912–2006).
 The Purchase family had a long history of travelling menageries, and Rose had a lion act herself.
 The two shows amalgamated about two years after the couple married in 1935.
 Chipperfield's Circus was managed by Jimmy's father at the time and control later passed to his older brother.
+In 1955 her father broke away from the family circus and, after a brief spell at farming and managing other shows, he and Mary began providing animals for film work.

 Career

-In 1955 her father broke away from the family circus and, after a brief spell at farming and managing other shows, he and Mary began providing animals for film work.

 Southampton Zoo

-In 1961 Jimmy founded Southampton Zoological Gardens on Southampton Common and Mary used this as a base for taming a variety of wild animals for roles in films and Chipperfield's Circus.
+In 1961, her father founded Southampton Zoological Gardens on Southampton Common and Mary used this as a base for taming a variety of wild animals for roles in films and Chipperfield's Circus.

 Longleat

-In the 1960s her father began to develop drive-through safari parks.
+In the 1960s, her father began to develop drive-through safari parks.
 Mary and her husband Richard Cawley were actively involved in the creation of the Longleat Safari Park.
 Mary wrote about its creation and first year of public operation in Lions on the Lawn (1971).